Northern pike: Sport fishing

 Pike angling is becoming an increasingly popular pastime in Europe.
-Effective methods for catching this hard-fighting fish include dead baits, lure fishing, and jerk baiting.
-They are prized as game fish for their determined fighting.
+Effective methods for catching include dead baits, lure fishing, and jerk baiting.
+They are prized as game fish for their large size and aggressive nature.

 Lake fishing for pike from the shore is especially effective during spring, when the big pike move into the shallows to spawn in weedy areas, and later many remain there to feed on other spawning coarse fish species to regain their condition after spawning.
 Smaller jack pike often remain in the shallows for their own protection, and for the small fish food available there.
 For the hot summer and during inactive phases, the larger female pike tend to retire to deeper water and/or places with better cover.
 This gives the boat angler good fishing during the summer and winter seasons.
 Trolling (towing a fairy or bait behind a moving boat) is a popular technique.

-The use of float tubes has become a very popular way of fishing for pike on small to medium-sized still waters.
+The use of float tubes is another method of fishing for pike on small to medium-sized still waters.
 Fly fishing for pike is another eligible way of catching these fish, and the float tube is now recognized as an especially suitable water craft for pike fly-fishing.
 Also they have been caught this way by using patterns that imitate small fry or invertebrates.

 In recent decades, more pike are released back to the water after catching (catch and release), but they can easily be damaged when handled.
 Handling those fish with dry hands can easily damage their mucus-covered skin and possibly lead to their deaths from infections.

 Since they have very sharp and numerous teeth, care is required in unhooking a pike.
 Barbless trebles are recommended when angling for this species, as they simplify unhooking.
 This is undertaken using long forceps, with 30-cm artery clamps the ideal tool.
 When holding the pike from below on the lower jaw, it will open its mouth.
 It should be kept out of the water for the minimum amount of time possible, and should be given extra time to recover if being weighed and photographed before release.
+It's also recommended that anglers use an unhooking mat to prevent it from harm.
 If practicing live release, calling the fish "caught" when it is alongside a boat is recommended.
 Remove the hook by grabbing it with needle-nosed pliers while the fish is still submerged and giving it a flip in the direction that turns the hook out of the mouth.
 This avoids damage to the fish and the stress of being out of water.